RetroReversing/retroReversing/pages/gamecube/iQueGamecube.md

 ---

 # Introduction
 In 2020 and 2021 numerous secret files have been leaked from Nintendo thanks to Zammis Clark.
-Included in these files were documentation and source code for an unreleased console for the Chinese market with the codename **BB2**.
+Included in these files were documentation and source code for an unreleased console for the Chinese market with the codename **BB2** (BroadOn Board 2).

-This is a sequel to the Nintendo 64 Based **iQue Player** that was released in China successfully.
+This is a sequel to the Nintendo 64 Based **iQue Player** that was released in China successfully although was later cracked and piracy flooded in.

+According to RGDWiki it was to be called the **iQue Box** and development stopped due to the focus switching to the upcoming Wii project [^1].

 This post will cover the **bb2.7z** archive leaked in July 2021.